-This initiative by the Government of India serves the dual purpose of honouring Professor P. C. Mahalanobis for his lifetime contributions and achievements in Statistics, and recognising and stimulating progress in Statistics in developing countries.
+This initiative by the Government of India serves the dual purpose of honouring Professor P. C. Mahalanobis for his lifetime contributions and achievements in Statistics, and recognising and stimulating progress in Statistics in low and middle income countries/regions.

 The achievements of the candidate will be considered under three main criteria and reflecting the spirit of Mahalanobis’s lifetime work:

-- Professional and official leadership for developing countries and
+- Professional and official leadership for low and middle income countries/regions and

 Some examples of contributions are:

 - Innovative and concrete contributions to some field of application such as agriculture, economic development, education, health, industry, etc.;

 - Statistical capacity building at a national or regional level;

 - Improvements of national or regional statistical systems and/or infrastructure;